andrew022/CS2_Strat_Designer/README.md

   ➣ Learned how to do more with TypeScript<br/>
   ➣ Basics of React<br/>
   ➣ Implementing Konva and learning how to use images and makem movable shapes/images<br/>
-  ➣ How to implement Steam login with openID<br/>
   ➣ Place hooks in seperate files and export them to the main .tsx file<br/>
   ➣ Create a free drawing layer and how to add an eraser